I have always been eclectic and multifaceted.

 And I went blank every time someone asked me: ¿what do you like the most?

 I liked so many things I did not know what to choose.

 ¿Why did I have to choose?

-A Master and (ongoing) PhD in International Development to understand the world and try to make it a better place.
+I studied a Degree in Translation (English, German, Catalan & Spanish), a Master and (ongoing) PhD in International Development to understand the world and try to make it a better place.